-On 20 October 1930 the first episode of "Painted Dreams" was broadcast on WGN radio in Chicago.
-It is now widely recognised to be the first example of what became known as the "soap opera", now frequently shortened to "soap".
-The producer of the show was Frank Hummert, a vice-president of the Chicago advertising agency of Blackett & Sample which Hummert had joined three years earlier.
+Although Henry Selinger's "Painted Dreams", first broadcast in 1930 on WGN radio in Chicago, is widely recognised as the first example of what later became known as the "soap opera" (now frequently shortened to "soap"), the concept was quickly adopted by Frank Hummert, a vice-president of the Chicago advertising agency of Blackett & Sample which Hummert had joined three years earlier.
 The agency was jointly owned by Hill Blackett and John Glen Sample.

 Hill Blackett was born in 1892 in Alaska, where his father was working as a lawyer, and christened Vernive Hill Blackett, (Hill was his mother’s maiden name), but was largely raised by an aunt in his parents’ home state of Iowa.
 After managing an advertising agency in California, in 1923 he teamed up with John Glen Sample to form the Blackett & Sample (later known as Blackett-Sample-Hummert) agency, which by the late 1930s was the largest buyer of radio time in the United States.
 It was also the largest producer of radio material in the country, specialising in 15 or 30 minute daytime radio dramas and serials, such as “Little Orphan Annie”.
 Among its clients who sponsored many of the serials was the giant consumer products firm of Procter & Gamble.
 By 1942 Time magazine was describing Blackett-Sample-Hummert as running “the biggest soap-opera factory in the world”.